Open0xScope/openscope/doc/Validator.md

 ## Run the Validator

-1. Create a file named config.ini in the env/ folder, you can check the example config.ini.sample for referrence and guidence.
+1. Create a file named config.ini in the env/ folder, you can check the example config.ini.sample for reference and guidance.

 1. **Create Configuration File**: Create a file named `config.ini` in the `env/` folder with the following contents: